uspki/policies/certificate-policy.md

 All certificates signed by a specific CA key pair must expire before the end of that key pair’s usage period.

-All Subscriber Certificates SHALL have a Validity Period no greater than 36 months.
+All Subscriber Certificates SHALL have a Validity Period no greater than 825 days.
 Subscriber Certificates issued for delegated OCSP responders SHALL have a Validity Period no greater than 45 days.

 ## 6.4 Activation data

 ### 6.4.1 Activation data generation and installation
+CA activation data may be user-selected by each of the multiple parties holding that activation data.
+If the activation data must be transmitted, it shall be via an appropriately protected channel, and distinct in time and place from the associated cryptographic module.

 ### 6.4.2 Activation data protection
+For all CAs, this CP makes no further stipulation beyond that specified in FIPS 140.

 ### 6.4.3 Other aspects of activation data
+No stipulation.

 ## 6.5 Computer security controls

 ### 6.5.1 Specific computer security technical requirements

 Administrator privileges to all Certificate System components SHALL only be granted to the Administrator trusted role.

-Online CAs SHALL implement multifactor authentication and enforce it through using a unique credential created by or assigned to the trusted role for all accounts capable of directly causing certificate issuance or authenticating to Certificate Systems.
-Offline CAs MAY implement multifactor authentication, but SHALL enforce multi-party for system access.
-If multifactor authentication is not supported, is not technically feasible to implement, or is an offline CA, the following username and password controls, where technically feasible, SHALL be implemented:
+All CAs SHALL implement multifactor authentication for all Trusted Role accounts capable of directly causing certificate issuance or authenticating to Certificate Systems.
+All Trusted Roles SHALL use a unique credential created by or assigned to a single person for identification and authentication.

-- For accounts that are not publicly accessible (accessible only within a Secure or High Security Zone), require passwords have at leaast twelve (12) characters.
-- For accounts that are publicly accessible (accessible from outside a Secure or High Security Zone), require passwrods have the following:
-  - At least twelve (12) charactes,
-  - Be changed every 90 days,
-  - Use a combination of numeric, alphanumeric, and special characters
-  - Are not a dictionary word or on a list of previously disclosed human-generated passwords
-  - Not be the same password used in the previous four passwords,
-  - Implement a lockout for failed access attempts after three (3) failed access attempts OR
-  - Implement a documented password management and account lockout policy that the CA has evidence provides at least the same level of protection as the above listed requirements for publicly accessible accounts.
+All CAs SHALL implement multifactor authentication for all access to component systems including operating system and software.

-For all CAs operating under this policy, the computer security functions listed below are required.
+For all CAs and component systems including certificate status services operating under this policy, the computer security functions listed below are required.
 These functions may be provided by the operating system, or through a combination of operating system, software, and physical safeguards.
 The CA and its ancillary parts SHALL include the following functionality:

-- be configured to remove or disable all accounts, applications, services, protocols, and ports that are not used in the CA's or Delegated Third Party's operations;
+- be configured to remove or disable all accounts, applications, services, protocols, and ports that are not used in the CA's operations;
 - authenticate the identity of users before permitting access to the system or applications;
-- manage privileges of users to limit users to their assigned roles;
+- manage privileges of users to limit users to their assigned roles and implement least privilege controls;
 - generate and archive audit records for all transactions; (see section 5.4)
 - enforce domain integrity boundaries for security critical processes;
 - support recovery from key or system failure; and
-- configure workstations with inactivity time-outs to enforce account log out or lock the workstation when no longer in use;

-For certificate status servers operating under this policy, the computer security functions listed below are required:

-- authenticate the identity of users before permitting access to the system or applications;
-- manage privileges of users to limit users to their assigned roles;
-- enforce domain integrity boundaries for security critical processes; and
-- support recovery from key or system failure.

 For remote workstations used to administer the CAs, the computer security functions listed below are required:

 - authenticate the identity of users before permitting access to the system or applications;